Panoramagebäude

 „Die Innsbrucker Rennbahn, welche in Verbindung mit der internationalen Ausstellung noch im Laufe der nächsten Wochen eröffnet wird, erhält einen Umfang von 400 Metern bei einer Breite von 6 Metern… Die Velociped-Rennbahn, um deren Errichtung sich der Präsident des Tiroler Radfahrer-Verbandes Herr Staatsbahn-Oberingenieur R. v.
 Weinong, das Hauptverdienst erworben hat, wird eine der hervorragendsten und besteingerichteten Radfahrbahnen des Continents sein.
 Am.
 29. d.
 M. (Anm.: Juni 1896) wird auf der Innsbrucker Rennbahn zum erstenmale ein großes internationales Radwettfahren abgehalten, welchem dann in der Zukunft alljährlich regelmäßig Velociped-Preisrennen folgen sollen, was der Förderung des Radfahr-Sports wie auch des Fremdenverkehrs in Innsbruck sicher in bedeutendem Maße nützlich sein wird.“

-The footballers had left the umbrella organisation ITV because of the Aryan Law, which forbade matches with teams with Jewish players.
-In 1903, the Verein Fußball Innsbruckwhich would later become the SVI.
+Football was able to establish itself in Innsbruck more sustainably than cycling.
+The footballers had left the umbrella organisation ITV due to the Aryan law, which forbade matches with teams with Jewish players, and founded several clubs of their own.
+Verein Fußball Innsbruckwhich would later become the SVI.
 At this time, there were already national football matches, for example a 1:1 draw between the ITV team and Bayern Munich.
 The matches were played on a football pitch in front of the Sieberer orphanage.
 In Wilten, now part of Innsbruck, in 1910 the SK Wilten.
-1913 gründete sich mit Wacker Innsbruck the most successful Tyrolean football club to date, winning the Austrian championship ten times under different names and also celebrating minor international successes.
+The Besele football pitch, which still exists today next to the Westfriedhof cemetery, was equipped with stands to cope with the masses of spectators.
+1913 saw the founding of Wacker Innsbruck the most successful Tyrolean football club to date, winning the Austrian championship ten times under different names and also celebrating international success.

 In addition to the various summer sports, winter sports also became increasingly popular.
 Tobogganing was already a popular leisure activity on the hills around Innsbruck in the middle of the 19th century.
 The first ice rink opened in 1870 as a winter alternative to swimming on the grounds of the open-air swimming pool in the Höttinger Au.
 Unlike water sports, ice skating was a pleasure that could be enjoyed by men and women together.
 Instead of meeting up for a Sunday stroll, young couples could meet at the ice rink without their parents present.
 The ice skating club was founded in 1884 and used the exhibition grounds as an ice rink.
 With the ice rink in front of the k.u.k. shooting range in Mariahilf, the Lansersee, the Amraser See, the Höttinger Au swimming facility and the Sillkanal in Kohlstatt provided the people of Innsbruck with many opportunities for ice skating.
 The first ice hockey club, the IEV, was founded as early as 1908.